a16z/farcaster-py/README.md

 print(response)
 ```

-Save the auth token somewhere like a `.env`.
+Save the auth token somewhere like a `.env` file in your working directory.

 From now on you can initialize your client like this: